 The following data is based on the product molecular weight 190.67.
-Batch specific molecular weights may vary from batch to batch due to solvent of hydration, which will affect the solvent volumes required to prepare stock solutions.
+Batch specific molecular weights may vary from batch to batch due to the degree of hydration, which will affect the solvent volumes required to prepare stock solutions.

 |Concentration / Solvent Volume / Mass||1 mg||5 mg||10 mg|

 |50 mM||0.1 mL||0.52 mL||1.05 mL|

 References are publications that support the biological activity of the product.

 Sedman et al (1995) Preclinical and phase I clinical characterization of CI-979/RU35926, a novel muscarinic agonist for the treatment of Alzheimer's disease.
 Life Sci.
 56 877 PMID: 10188788

 Wood et al (1999) Functional comparison of muscarinic partial agonists at muscarinic receptor subtypes hM1, hM2, hM3, hM4 and hM5 using microphysiometry.
 Br.J.Pharmacol.
 126 1620 PMID: 10323594

 Schwarz et al (1999) Milameline (CI-979/RU35926): a muscarinic receptor agonist with cognition-activating properties: biochemical and in vivo characterization.
 J.Pharmacol.Exp.Ther.
 291 812 PMID: 10525104

 If you know of a relevant reference for Milameline hydrochloride, please let us know.